flow-ai/flowai-api-docs/source/includes/_rtm.md

 }
 ```

-Instead of simple text messages, Flow.ai also supports sending attachments like files or events.
+Instead of simple text messages, Flow also supports sending attachments like files or events.

 <aside class="notice">
 Note: we currently only support sending event attachments.
 Image and file attachments will follow soon.